EricZinda/Perplexity/backlog.md

         - "Did I order a steak for my son?" -> I'm not sure what that means.
         - USER: I don't want the chicken -> yes that is true
             - That isn't true, there isn't the chicken that isn't the chicken
+        - what is the green thing/what is the green item
+            - don't work
     Low Pri:
         - Figure out how to make "I want 2 steaks and 1 salad" work
             - It only sends 1 steak to order